-The teaching of reading focuses on word reading (decoding) and comprehension (understanding).
+The teaching of reading focuses on word reading (decoding and developing fluency) and comprehension (understanding).

 Across the school, children have many opportunities to read.
 From EYFS through to the end of KS1 children are taught to decode words using the Little Wandle Letters and Sounds Phonics Scheme (see the Phonics page for further information).
 In addition, reading is taught through Little Wandle Reading Practice Sessions and whole class reading where children learn to comprehend using the Super 6 Reading Skills.

 Time is given during the school day for children to read their staged reading book independently and they also have regular opportunity to read one to one with an adult.
 There are other opportunities for children to read as each class has its own reading corner with a selection of age appropriate books.
 Children are also encouraged to use the school library where they can borrow books to take home to read for pleasure.
 All classes have a daily story read to them by an adult.
 Parents are encouraged to support their children with reading at home.